Palouse Harvest Photo Workshop

 July 30 - Aug 2, 2021

 Photograph the amber waves of grain in the pastoral rolling hills of the Palouse!
 Workshop dates are timed for the beginning of the harvest season as the landscape turns into a palette of warm colors and the combines work the fields.
 With no moon interference on these dates, we'll photograph the Milky Way if skies are clear!
-Workshop is rated moderate for physical difficulty, with 1-2 miles of hiking each day.
 Local expert Ryan McGinty will instruct the workshop along with Palouse veteran Kevin McNeal.
+This workshop is rated moderate for physical intensity, with 1-2 miles of hiking each day.

 - The Palouse in Eastern Washington is ripe and ready for the harvest by late summer and the landscape becomes a golden tapestry of color.

 - Combines will be hard at work harvesting the wheat and dust in the air will create stunning sunsets!